January 23, 2012

 To alleviate the problem, researchers suggested that a list of reportable events be created for distribution to hospital administrators.
 They also recommended that those responsible for hospital reporting systems should examine and improve the system where possible.

-The Connecticut medical malpractice attorneys with Cater Mario Injury Lawyers encourage anyone who has suffered at the hands of a negligent doctor or medical staff to report the event to hospital administrators as soon as possible.
+The Connecticut medical malpractice attorneys with Carter Mario Injury Lawyers encourage anyone who has suffered at the hands of a negligent doctor or medical staff to report the event to hospital administrators as soon as possible.
 Contacting an attorney may also be in your best interests.